hbctraining/main/README.md

   * Best practice workflows for NGS data analysis (RNA-seq, ChIP-seq, Variant calling)
   * R for statistical analysis and data visualization
   * Functional analysis with gene lists
-  * Additional skils and tools for better reproducibility like reports with RMarkdown, version control with Git/Github, etc.
+  * Additional skills and tools for better reproducibility like reports with RMarkdown, version control with Git/Github, etc.

 # Contact us: